carpentries/docs.carpentries.org/source/community/discussion_host.rst

    questions answered.
 On the sign up list, these people will have included the word checkout next to their name.
 -  Complete `a brief form <https://forms.gle/N74pFuGkRLawpCHh7>`__
-   following each session you host. **It is important that when you copy attendance into this form, you include the word ‘checkout’ next to the names where it appears in the sign-up on the Etherpad.
-The Core Team uses this information to record participation in AMY, The Carpentries internal database.
-This is the primary way future Instructors get credit for completing this checkout step.**
+   following each session you host.
+It is important that when you copy attendance into this form, you include the word ‘checkout’ next to the names where it appears in the sign-up on the Etherpad.
+The Core Team uses this information to record participation in  `AMY
+   <amy_link_>`_, The
+   Carpentries internal database.
+This is the primary way future Instructors get credit for completing this checkout step.

 Onboarding
 ----------